 EEC 1310.
 EFFECTIVE CLASSROOM MANAGEMENT, GUIDANCE AND DISCIPLINE: 3 Credits, 3 Hours.
-(On Demand)
+(Summer/even year)

 This course is designed to help early childhood education educators in establishing positive classroom environments and programs.
 The course emphasizes guidance and discipline techniques to create a positive learning environment, to set limits and to evoke appropriate behaviors.
 This course also examines the role of families in creating an effective early childhood program, including communication techniques.
+Includes 15-hours of classroom observations in a birth through age 5 learning environment.